European-Unified-ID/EUID-docs/docs/sdks/sdk-ref-android.md

 You can use the SDK for Android to facilitate the process of generating or establishing client identity using EUID, retrieving advertising tokens for <Link href="../ref-info/glossary-uid#gl-bidstream">bidstream</Link> use, and automatically refreshing EUID tokens.

-The following Android-related plugin, and associated documentation, is also available.
+The following Android-related plugins, and associated documentation, are also available.

 | Purpose | Product/Documentation |
 | :--- | :--- |